cblevins/sp21-dig-stud/assignments/project-review.md

 In addition to your presentation, you will write a **700-800 word post** in your Wordpress sandbox that offers a formal written review of the project.
 Make sure your post includes screenshots or other visuals that illustrate your point.
 You should distribute a URL to your post over Slack at the beginning of your presentation.

-*Presentation due at the beginning of whicever class you've selected.*
+*Presentation and post due at the beginning of whichever class you've selected.*